Dashboard of transmedia indicators to analyse French televisual archives.

 datavisualization, big data, cloud computing, research, media history

-The French National Audiovisual Institute (INA) is the largest audiovisual archives repository in France.
+The French National Audiovisual Institute (INA) is the largest repository of audiovisual archives in France.
 It gathers heterogeneous data from TV, radio, press and web archives.
-It stores 18 millions hours recorded and documentation about programs since 1950.
-Its mission is double : to preserve and promote the French audiovisual heritage.
-When I started to work in the archive center, it was undergoing a massive transformation of its data structure.
-Indeed, it was transforming its compartmentalized data silos into an unified data lake.
-This move aimed to put the metadata at the center of the data architecture.
+It stores 18 million hours of recordings and documentation of programs since 1950.
+Its mission is to preserve and promote France's audiovisual heritage.
+When started working at the archive center, it was undergoing a massive transformation of its data structure.
+In fact, it was transforming its compartmentalized data silos into a unified data lake.
+This move was aimed at putting metadata at the heart of the data architecture.

 InaStat newspaper

-To broaden the scope of media analysis, the first step was to define the scope of usable metadata and quantify their relevance.
-Afterwards, I created a datamart with BigQuery, as well as a visual interface.
-I designed and developed both front and back end of the REST API "Baromètre+" to automate and visualize reports in an interactive dashboard.
-I achieved specialized skills in datavizualisation, by comparing several tools : D3.js, Gephi, sigma.js, Google Data Studio and Tableau.
-My favorite datavizualisation library is D3.js, that I used extensively to work with multidimensional data and create interactive custom datavizualisations.
+To expand the scope of media analysis, the first step was to define the scope of usable metadata and quantify its relevance.
+I then created a datamart with BigQuery and a visual interface.
+I designed and developed both the front-end and back-end of the REST API "Baromètre+" to automate and visualize reports in an interactive dashboard.
+I acquired specialized skills in data visualization by comparing several tools: D3.js, Gephi, sigma.js, Google Data Studio and Tableau.
+My favorite datavizualization library is D3.js, which I used extensively to work with multidimensional data and create interactive custom datavizualizations.

-One datavisualisation allowed to analyse the structure of TV grids accross channels.
-It displays the program genre (TV news, series, talk show, etc), the audience share and the production type (self produced content, or purchased).
-It revealed strategies of channels and media groups (e.g. Lagardère and France Televisions).
-Take the example of the channel France 2 which prefers to produce content rather than buy it, contrary to TF1, which produces very few original programs.
+One datavisualization allowed me to analyze the structure of TV grids across channels.
+It shows program genre (TV news, series, talk show, etc.), audience share, and production type (self-produced content or purchased).
+It reveals the strategies of channels and media groups (e.g. Lagardère and France Televisions).
+Take the example of France 2, which prefers to produce content rather than buy it, unlike TF1, which produces very few original programs.

 Weekly TV program grid for the two first national channels (TF1 and France 2) from September 2012 to June 2013.
 Genre, type of production and average audience rate of programs by broadcast time slot